meta-pytorch/executorch-examples/llm/android/LlamaDemo/README.md

 Optional Parameters:
 * Temperature: Defaulted to 0, you can adjust the temperature for the model as well.
 The model will reload upon any adjustments.
-* System Prompt: Without any formatting, you can enter in a system prompt.
+* System Prompt: More for the advanced user, without any formatting, you can enter in a system prompt.
 For example, "you are a travel assistant" or "give me a response in a few sentences".
 * User Prompt: More for the advanced user, if you would like to manually input a prompt then you can do so by modifying the `{{user prompt}}`.
 You can also modify the special tokens as well.
 Once changed then go back to the main Chat activity to send.

 #### ExecuTorch App API